timitek/getrets-frames/README.md

 This test will allow you to ensure that your settings are correct and that your frames server is running.

 A sample page that uses the frames server can be found at <http://localhost:8000/demo/sample.html>.
 However, it needs to be modified, since by default this page is set to work against <http://frames.timitek.com>.
-You will need to modify the references to frames.timitek.com to poing to your frames server.
+You will need to modify the references to frames.timitek.com to point to your frames server.
 These references can be found on line 26 and 50 of the sample html file.

 # Development